- Created: Wednesday, 26 May 2004 14:50

 The Stick in the Mud cafe is open 7 days a week.
 Blog and audio interview here.

-2% Jazz - Hillside & Douglas - and open in the Hudson building, Douglas & Fisgard!
+2% Jazz - Hillside & Douglas and the Hudson building - Douglas & Fisgard!

 Sam Jones (photo-right) often holds down the morning shift at the Douglas Street 2% Jazz - one of Victoria's smallest and spunkiest espresso joints